-This report, commissioned by the Finance Against Slavery and Trafficking (FAST) initiative at United Nations University Centre for Policy Research (UNU-CPR), is based on 18 anonymized semi-structured interviews with officials from the UN, US, EU, UK, and Canada, financial institution representatives and experts on sanctions, modern slavery and human trafficking, transnational organized crime, supply chains, and corporate governance.
+What is the Role of Financial Sanctions in Tackling Modern Slavery and Human Trafficking? is based on 18 anonymized semi-structured interviews with officials from the UN, US, EU, UK, and Canada, financial institution representatives, and experts on sanctions, modern slavery and human trafficking, transnational organized crime, supply chains, and corporate governance.
+This study is also based on desk research, including existing sanctions regimes, relevant legislation, and academic/policy studies.